Improving the experience of receiving a Ventricular Assistive Device (VAD)

 Caregiver Perspectives

 Patients receiving a VAD require full time care for monitoring and assistance, both post operative and long term.
-In most cases this is a spouse who also experiences a major life change.
+In most cases this is a spouse who, therefore also experiences a major life change.

-“While he was in surgery if someone would have came and let me wear the device for a little.
-It would have been so helpful.”
+“While he was in surgery if someone would have come and let me wear the device for a little, it would have been so helpful.”

-“It’d be helpful to have one point person that is “mine” that I can go to.”
+“It’d be helpful to have one point person that is “mine”, that I can

 “Preparing you for what’s coming, they really need to work on that.
 You have no idea what you’re getting into.
 There’s a ton of support after, but not a whole lot before.”